whglamrock/leetcode_series/readme.md

     *
 * Multiple dp array is involved:
     * [lc85.
 Maximal Rectangle](https://leetcode.com/problems/maximal-rectangle/)
+* A very special question where the only idea needs us to starts from final state (top-down instead of bottom-up): [lc174.
+Dungeon Game](https://leetcode.com/problems/dungeon-game/)

 ##### Merge Sort
 Merge sort usually should not be needed, but it is needed the question is likely to a hard one.